Before you lodge a complaint

 When to use this form

-Use this form if you have:
+Use our general complaint form if you have:

 - been unable to resolve a problem with your landlord, property manager, owners corporation or retirement village

 - read the information on our website, but still require further assistance to resolve your problem.

 We will not be able to take your complaint further unless you have tried to resolve the problem yourself first.

 For more information on specific types of disputes, view our: